Mike014/My_AI_Engineer_Portfolio_Projects/README.md

 - **Support Vectors**: Data points that are closest to the hyperplane and influence class separation.
 - **Target**: The dependent or output variable that the model is intended to predict.
 - **Temporal Context**: Relevant information over time that influences the processing of sequential data.
-- **Tensors**: Fundamental data structure in artificial intelligence, providing a means of storing both input and output data within a model
+- **Tensors**: Fundamental data structure in artificial intelligence, providing a means of storing both input and output data within a model,  A multi-dimensional array, a generalization of vectors and matrices.
 - **Theta Coefficient**: Values that indicate **how much each feature affects the prediction**.
 - **Threshold (Decision Threshold)**: The value (e.g., **0.5**) beyond which an observation is assigned to a class.
 - **Training Set**: The dataset used to train the model.
 - **Transfer Learning**: It is a technique that allows you to reuse pre-trained models on large datasets for new and related tasks.
 - **Transpose convolution**: An operation that reverses the effects of convolution, often used for up-sampling in image processing.
+- **Transpose**: Swaps rows and columns of a matrix.
 - **Underfitting**: When the model is too simple to capture the underlying patterns in the data, leading to inaccurate predictions.
 - **Unsupervised Learning**: Machine learning without labels, where the model finds patterns in the data.
 - **UpSampling2D (Decoding for Autoencoders)**: The inverse operation of pooling, which increases the input size by replicating its values.